vackosar/vackosar.github.io/_posts/2020-08-21-Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague.md

 telecommunication towers grabbing the rooftops like just landed space ships, sub-way tube over a pond, and a weird robotic art piece next to the future experimental automated restaurant.

-Enjoy the photo gallery documenting the current state of the synthesis the stringent with the liberate below.
+Enjoy the photo gallery documenting the current state of the synthesis of the stringent with the liberate below.

 <figure class="figure">
     <img